omerbar97/KNN-Server-Classification/README.md

 <pre><code>$ ./client.out &#60ip address&#62 &#60server port&#62   // For example: ./client.out 127.0.0.1 12345</code></pre>

 <h2><i>------------------------------Milestone 2 - 1.1.2023------------------------------</i></h2>
-<p>In this part of the project we implemented a client and an server side. we used the class socket "sys/socket" whereas the both client and server creating a socket to communicate </p>
+<p>In this part of the project we implemented a client and an server side. we used the class socket "sys/socket" whereas both client and server creating a socket to communicate.
+When creating the server, we bind it to a specifc port given in the program arguments.
+When creating the client we give ip address and server port in the program argument.</p>
+<h5>Server side:</h5>
+<p>The server purpose is to get input from the client in the form: &#60Vector&#62 &#60Distance Algorithm&#62 &#60Integer K&#62 and will send back to the client the classified of the vector with the distance algorithm and k that was given from the client.
+The server side handle any bugs or error the may occur from an incorrect input, in that case a message: "invalid input!" will be sent back to the client.
+The connection is still on, if the client enters "-1" the connection to the server will be closed, The server is stays online.</p>
+<h5>Client side:</h5>
+<p>The client gets an ip address and the server port from the program arguments and connect to the server.
+While the client is connected to the server, the server won't hanlde any other client until the current client will close the connection. the clients send to the server: &#60Vector&#62 &#60Distance Algorithm&#62 &#60Integer K&#62 incase the input was correct the client will recive the classified tag for that vector that he sent. otherwise the server will sent back "invalid input!".
+Because the client doesn't do any calculation, all the responsability to check the input is on the server side.
+To close the connection the client must enter "-1".</p>

 <h2><i>-------------------------Milestone 1 - Part B - 15.12.2022-------------------------</i></h2>
 <h4>Reading from a CSV files of data, Knn Algorithim, Machine Learning</h4>